Soren Thompson: 2004

-Thompson fenced for the US in the 2004 Olympics at 23 years of age, taking 7th place in the individual épée competition, the best US result in the event since 1956 and at the time the second-best of all-time.
-He defeated Paris Inostroza of Chile in Round Two, 13-12.
-In the Round of 16, he defeated Alfredo Rota of Italy, the No. 1 ranked épée fencer in the world and 2000 Olympics team epee gold medal winner, 15–13.
+Thompson fenced for the US in the 2004 Olympics at 23 years of age, taking 7th place in the individual épée competition, the best US result in the event since 1956 and at the time the second-best of all time.
+He defeated Paris Inostroza of Chile in Round Two, 13–12.
+In the Round of 16, he defeated Alfredo Rota of Italy, the No. 1 ranked épée fencer in the world and 2000 Olympics team épée gold medal winner, 15–13.
 He then lost 15–11 to the 2000 Olympic gold medalist Pavel Kolobkov of Russia, who went on to win the 2004 Olympic silver medal.
-Thompson became the first American to reach the men’s épée quarterfinals in nearly 50 years.
+Thompson became the first American to reach the men's épée quarterfinals in nearly 50 years.

 He also took 5th place with the US épée squad in the team competition at the 2004 Olympics.

+The US Olympic Committee named him the 2004 Male Athlete of the Year: Fencing.

 Thompson sought to qualify for the 2008 Beijing Olympics, and was having the best season of his career.
 He suffered a serious injury, however, a fully torn off-the-bone right hamstring, before he was able to qualify.
 He therefore retired – temporarily, it turned out – from competitive fencing.

 2012

 Thompson came out of retirement in 2010, and trained before and after his full-time job.
 He left his job in April 2011 to focus exclusively on fencing.
-He decided to not have a coach, as he didn’t find what he wanted in a coach in New York City, and knew what he wanted to do, and felt he just needed to execute."
+He decided to not have a coach, as he didn't find what he wanted in a coach in New York City, and knew what he wanted to do, and felt he just needed to execute."

 He qualified and represented the United States in the 2012 London Olympics.
 Thompson was eliminated in the round of 32 in the individual épée competition by Jörg Fiedler of Germany, the reigning European champion, finishing in 19th place.
 No team men's épée event was held at the 2012 Olympics.

 Thompson finished the 2012 season ranked 7th in the world in individual épée.

 Pan American Games and Pan American Championships

-Thompson competed on the U.S. men's épée team at the 2003 Pan American Games in Santo Domingo, Dominican Republic.
-They finished fourth.
+Thompson competed on the U.S. men's épée team and was a substitute on the U.S. men's foil team at the 2003 Pan American Games in Santo Domingo, Dominican Republic.
+The épée team finished fourth, while the foil team won a gold medal.
 He subsequently won a team gold medal at the 2011 Pan American Games in Guadalajara, Mexico.

 He won individual and team gold medals at both the 2011 Pan American Fencing Championships in Reno, Nevada, and the 2012 Pan American Fencing Championships in Cancún, Mexico.
 Thompson then won a team silver medal at the 2013 Pan American Championships.